In this article, we'll discuss:

 - How can I use it to discover stable and sustainable (optimal) fuel sources?

-- What do I need to do to improve my Glucose Variability in and out of training?
+- What do I need to do to improve my Glucose Stability in and out of training?

 So here’s how to get in front of that: Determine which type of food and amount of that food you have to consume to help prevent that dip or that steep spike in your glucose levels.